Shalmalidp/Backbone-Parse/Readme.md

-## Welcome To bears & Bulls
+## Welcome To Bears & Bulls

-> this is a Simple Project which helps understand Backbone Collection and Model.
+> This is a Simple Project which helps understand Backbone Collection and Model.

 > Using the Parse Database to access data and display it on the webpage.